Kingdom Hearts II: Awards and accolades

 The game received numerous awards, including a Satellite Award in 2006 for "Outstanding Game Based on Existing Medium".
 It tied with Resident Evil 4 as Famitsus "Game of the Year" 2005.
 Famitsus readers ranked the game 29th on their "All Time Top 100" feature, ten places below Kingdom Hearts.
 It was ranked number one on IGNs 2006 "Reader's Choice" for PlayStation 2 games.
 Eurogamer ranked it 34th on their "Top 50 Games of 2006" list.
 Video game magazine Electronic Gaming Monthly awarded it "Best Sequel" of 2006, and Game Informer listed it among the "Top 50 games of 2006".
 VideoGamer.com featured it 10th in their article "Top 10: Role playing games".
 GamePro named it the 25th best RPG title of all time.
 Kingdom Hearts II also received a near-perfect score, 39/40, from the Japanese gaming magazine Famitsu.
 G4 awarded Kingdom Hearts II "Best Voice Over" and "Best Soundtrack" in their 2006 G-Phoria awards show.

 The game was ranked the 16th greatest console video game of all time in a 2021 Japanese poll conducted by TV Asahi which surveyed over 50,000 respondents.

-Versions and merchandise

-Kingdom Hearts II has been released in four different versions.
-The first three are the normal regional releases in Japan, North America, and PAL regions, which only differ nominally in content editing and localization.
-The European and Australian PAL releases were reformatted to run at 50 Hz to fit the definition size of PAL encoding systems.
-The fourth version has additional content and was released under the title Kingdom Hearts II Final Mix.
-Like the previous titles, both Square and Disney released numerous types of merchandise before and after the game came out.
-Merchandise ranged from toys and figurines to clothing items and books.
-The game has also been adapted into both manga and novel series.
-Prior to the game's release, an Ultimania book titled Kingdom Hearts Series Ultimania α ~Introduction of Kingdom Hearts II~ came out.
-It provides extended information on the first two Kingdom Hearts games, as well as information on the unreleased Kingdom Hearts II.
-After the release of the game, Kingdom Hearts II Ultimania, which focuses on the game itself, came out.
-Another book, titled Kingdom Hearts II Final Mix+ Ultimania, was released after the Final Mix version came out.
-Released along with Final Mix, Kingdom Hearts -Another Report- was a hardback book which includes game information, visuals by Shiro Amano, and a director interview.
-In North America, BradyGames published two strategy guides—a standard guide and a limited edition version.
-The latter version was available in four different covers and included a copy of Jiminy's Journal along with 400 stickers.